ClearFox logoClearFox

 4. 4

-Optionally set MCP_PG_MAIN_SCHEMA and MCP_PG_MAIN_KEY_TABLES.
+Optionally set schema and key_tables.

 Analytics & BI